 xx%

-R&D in hematological conditions; pipeline targeting platelet activation
+R&D in hematological conditions; pipeline targeting platelet activation.

 LG Chem Life Sciences